- slide 1 of 4

 - Project Problems – Does the study include risk or problematic areas that need to be addressed and are they clearly identified?

 - The Outcome – Ever study should identify the process, product, client request, and goal and how they will affect the outcome; positively or negatively.
 Will outcomes be beneficial or deterrent?

 - Alternatives – Are possible alternatives available or suggested and researched?

 - Assessment – The assessment part of your feasibility study should include risk management and controls, solutions, if the project is feasible, and how the project should be implemented.

 For projects to be considered, especially if they are to undertake many resources including real dollars, real time, and real effort, a feasibility study is essential prior to project initiation, project scope, and initiation.

-If a project appears overwhelming or requires much detail and analysis to get to even begin the project, consider completing a feasibility study prior to the project and use the feasibility study samples found in our Media Gallery.
+If a project appears overwhelming or requires much detail and analysis to get to even begin the project, consider completing a feasibility study prior to the project.

 If you're looking for more sample forms and downloadable templates, check out Bright Hub's resource guide: Over 50 Free Project Management Templates and Sample Forms.